Referee (association football): Powers and duties

-As well as other various duties and powers described fully in Law 5 of the Laws of the Game.
+As well as other various duties and powers described fully in Law 5 of the Laws of the Game, pursuant to current updates.

 Regulation

 Referees and assistant referees are regulated at a national level.
 FIFA requires that each national organisation establish a referees committee composed of former officials that has authority over refereeing in that territory.
 FIFA also mandate that referees pass tests to show sufficient physical fitness and knowledge of the Laws of the Game, as well as an annual medical.
-Generally, referees are required to have greater experience in order to officiate higher level matches (see, for example, the multiple tiers of refereeing in England).
+Generally, referees are required to have greater experience to officiate higher level matches (see, for example, the multiple tiers of refereeing in England).
 The most elite officials, those who are permitted to officiate international games, are listed on the FIFA International Referees List.